rudrasingh99/filemonitor/README.md

 `./filemonitor -fetch true -threads 20`

-The tracked URL's are saved in `urls.json`, in the cwd.
+The tracked URLs are saved in `urls.json`, in the cwd.
 Once you have `cron` set up (to fetch every X hours/days), you can use the push/commit notification service of GitHub to be notified of changes.
 Filemonitor commits any changes found in webpages/javascript files.

 #### To-Do
 1. Use interfaces